Goodsea/BreastNet/research/README.md

 - tqdm

 # Training
-Download and extract <a href="https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/">Breast Cancer Histopathological Database (BreakHis)</a> into "data" folder.
+Download and extract <a href="https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/" target="_blank">Breast Cancer Histopathological Database (BreakHis)</a> into "data" folder.
 Then choose the IPython Notebook to train and test the model.

 # Citation
 ```